eclipse-che/che/dashboard/README.md

 Configurations for User Dashboard could be applied in [product.json](/src/assets/branding/product.json) in `"configuration"` section.

-Adding the `"configuration.menu.disabled"` field allows users to list there menu entries they want to hide in left navigation bar.
-Along with that corresponding routes also will be disabled.
+Adding the `"configuration.menu.disabled"` field allows Che Admins to list menu entries they want to hide in the left navigation bar, along with the corresponding routes which will be disabled.

 Available values are `"administration"`, `"factories"`,  `"getstarted"`, `"organizations"`, `"stacks"`.